E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Tensor-based density estimation via alpha -divergence optimization

-In the standard EM algorithm, a bound is typically derived using Jensen's inequality~\cite{jensen1906fonctions}.
-However, since the tensor $\mathcal{T}^\alpha$ is not normalized, this approach is not directly applicable.
-Consequently, we introduce a tensor $\mathcal{F}$ to define an alternative distribution $\mathcal{W}=\mathcal{T}^\alpha\circ\mathcal{F}$, which enables the application of Jensen's inequality.
-The formal derivation of Equations~\eqref{eq:upper1} and~\eqref{eq:upper2} is described in Propositions~\ref{prop:surrogate} and~\ref{prop:ELBO}, respectively, in the supplementary material.
+respectively. \end{Proposition.} \begin{proof} See Appendix~\ref{ap:sec:proof}. \end{proof} In the standard EM algorithm, a bound is typically derived using Jensen's inequality~\cite{jensen1906fonctions}.
+However, since the tensor $\mathcal{T}^\alpha$ is not guaranteed to be normalized, this approach is not directly applicable. \CR{The essence of the first bound is introducing a tensor $\mathcal{F}$ to define an alternative \GK{normalized} distribution $\mathcal{W}=\mathcal{T}^\alpha\circ\mathcal{F}$ and enabling the application of Jensen's inequality.}

+\TL{Notably, a monotonic $\alpha$-divergence optimization method has recently been developed based on a bound derived using an auxiliary function~\cite{daudel2023monotonic} exploring the property $\log(u^\alpha)\leq u^\alpha-1$ whereas we explore Jensen's inequality.
+In Appendix~\ref{subsec:continuous}, we derive the correspondence of our first bound and their bound by extending our above framework to the Gaussian Mixture Model considered in their work.
+We presently use the above double bound to relax the $\alpha$-divergence based low-rank approximations into corresponding many-body approximations, which thereby enables closed-form updates, as described below.}